ordinals/ord/README.md

 ```

 If the tests are failing or hanging, you might need to increase the maximum
-number of open files with `ulimit -n 1024`.
+number of open files by running `ulimit -n 1024` in your shell before you run
+the tests, or in your shell configuration.

 We also try to follow a TDD (Test-Driven-Development) approach, which means we
 use tests as a way to get visibility into the code.
 Tests have to run fast for that